 We proceeded to the slide, the spider web and the hay bale jump before wandering into the corn maze.
 Just looking at the maze, all three of us had flashbacks to last year, when we got hopelessly lost among the ears.
 Feeling slightly brave, but mostly realistic, we opted for the beginner's maze.
 Half way into that baby maze, we backed out.
 Discretion is the better part of valor.
 Besides, the loud speaker told us it was time for the pig races.
 Who could pass that up?
 The pig nose that Bryce is sporting is proof that he backed the winning pig - Albert Einswine, as I recall.

 Next came lunch and an epic Tyler melt down.
 Lack of sleep, lack of blog jumping time and lack of pig nose combined to make for whine time as we waited in line.
-It may had contributed to the shorter line, too.
+It may have contributed to the shorter line, too - people were actively avoiding us.
 Even apple cider donut promises did not stem the tide of tears.
 Nor, in the long run, did it prevent donuts.
 I don't threaten with fall's favorite treat!
 I wouldn't want to have to make good on the threat!

 In the end, it was a good trip.
 Tyler brightened up and sugared up, as you can see, and I adjusted my seat belt for the trip home.
 I must begrudgingly admit that fall is indeed a wonderful time of year.
 And we didn't get swallowed up in the corn maze.
 Success!